Skip to product information

 Height: 2-3'

-Blue lobelia’s flowers have an air of formal elegance that makes for a charming interaction with their rough-and-ready pollinator, the bumble bee.
-The flower is in the bilabiate class, characterized by two multilobed lips bordering a cavity into which bees crawl when seeking nectar.
-It is a delight indeed to watch the bumble bees work, rummaging for nectar in spaces that seem much too dainty for them, their hind portions protruding conspicuously from the flower openings.
-The bumble bee’s proportions actually make it a perfect pollinator here, maximizing contact between the bee and the plant’s reproductive structures, which overhang the flower entrance.
-Although bumblebees are the primary pollinators of blue lobelia, the plant attracts a variety of bees of varying sizes, as well as butterflies.
+At times, blue lobelia’s stately blooms appear rather formal for their rough-and-ready guest, the bumble bee.
+Each flower possesses a blue-and-white striped space into which the bees crawl when seeking nectar.
+It’s amusing to watch the bumbles at work, rummaging for nectar in blooms that seem much too dainty for them, their hind portions protruding conspicuously from the flower openings.
+Although bumble bees are the primary pollinators of blue lobelia, the plant attracts a variety of bees of varying sizes, as well as butterflies.